necnec/necnec.github.io/_posts/2023-09-09-self-stealing.md

 ### Experiment

 To validate results let's run some synthetic auction simulations.
-Although real production systems are much more complex envoronment it is usefult to measure possible outcomes on vanila examples.
+Although real production systems are very complex envoronments it is always useful to measure possible effects on vanila examples to "feel" the model.

 ![](/assets/images/self-stealing/bid-feedback-delays.png)
 *fig 4.
 How feedback delay and bid intervals are related* {: style="color:gray; font-size: 80%; text-align:center;"}

 The goal is to measure how some indicators are affected by ratio between *average feedback delay* and *average bid interval*.
-If *average feedback delay $$\texttt{>>}$$ average bid interval* one can expect major effect from self-stealing.
-And vice-versa, if *average feedback delay $$\texttt{<<}$$ average bid interval* - self-stealing is not expected to occur
+- if *average feedback delay $$\texttt{>>}$$ average bid interval* -- one can expect major effect from self-stealing.
+- if *average feedback delay $$\texttt{<<}$$ average bid interval* -- self-stealing is not expected to occur

 ![](/assets/images/self-stealing/plot-bid-scaling-increase.png){:style="display:block; margin-left:auto; margin-right:auto"}

 *fig 5.
 How bids are boosted depending on time ratio* {: style="color:gray; font-size: 80%; text-align:center;"}

-When feedback delays are huge - as expected bids scaled signficantly to meet a budget requirement
+As mentioned above, discounding bids with small bid intervals can lead to significant drop in spend.
+So as expected, if feedback delays are huge - bids scaled signficantly comparing to baseline model (without discounting)

 ![](/assets/images/self-stealing/plot-cpa-improvement.png){:style="display:block; margin-left:auto; margin-right:auto"}

 *fig 6.
 How CPA are improved depending on time ratio* {: style="color:gray; font-size: 80%; text-align:center;"}

-When the feedback delays are relatively high compared to the average interval between bids, those adjustments can yield percentages improvement in KPI
+When the feedback delays are relatively high compared to the average interval between bids, those adjustments can yield percentages improvement in KPI.

 ## Conclusion

-Environments with relatively high feedback delays present various challenges and also increase the difficulty level of modelling.
+Environments with relatively high feedback delays present various challenges and increase the difficulty level of modelling.
 We considered the effects of 'self-stealing' and the negative consequences it can produce.

+On one hand, messed train labels lead to reduced bid intervals, which amplify the effects of self-stealing.
+On the other hand, we considered a workaround that pulls in a different direction - increasing bid intervals.

-We have also proposed a workaround that not only has an intuitive explanation but can also be easily deployed in the production system.
-Additionally, we conducted synthetic simulations to demonstrate that under certain conditions, the effects of 'self-stealing' could be significant
+Additionally, we conducted synthetic simulations to demonstrate that under certain conditions, the effects of 'self-stealing' could be significant.

 ## References